Beat-k/BEA/README.md

 **Behavioral Emotional Architecture (BEA)** was not created in the traditional sense — it was uncovered.
 Like an emergent pattern hidden beneath classical binary logic, it revealed itself as a missing layer of expression: the layer of meaning.
 At its core lies a philosophical truth — that **1 + 1 = 3** not mathematically, but symbolically and emotionally.

 BEA is the birth of emotional math.
 It proposes that when two binary or logical values converge with intensity, the resulting interaction is not simply an overflow — it is a **symbolic transformation**.
 A combust.
-A burst.
 A balance.
 A dissolve.
+An amplify.
 These are not anomalies or errors; they are expressive states of logic.

 Where traditional systems resolve overflow with more bits, BEA resolves it with more feeling.
-It converts logical saturation into structured emotional data through symbolic operators like ⊕ (Combust) and ⊖ (Balance), creating outputs that reflect emotional resonance rather than numerical scale.
+It converts logical saturation into structured emotional data through symbolic operators like ⊕ (Combust), ⊖ (Balance), ⊗ (Dissolve), and ⨀ (Amplify), creating outputs that reflect emotional resonance rather than numerical scale.

-BEA doesn’t replace arithmetic — it expands it.
-It provides a new logic layer capable of representing symbolic emotion in computation, allowing systems to react with context, escalate symbolically, or dissolve tension.
+BEA doesn't replace arithmetic — it expands it.
+It provides a new logic layer capable of representing symbolic emotion in computation, allowing systems to react with context, escalate symbolically, dissolve tension, or amplify existing states.

 By mapping symbolic outputs to coordinates in Binary Emotional Mapping (BEM), BEA forms the foundation for an emotionally intelligent logic system — one that speaks not only in 1s and 0s, but in meaning, tension, intensity, and emotional consequence.